CodeYourFuture/curriculum/content/js2/blocks/multiple-params/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Describe how to update a strategy for a collection of items'
+    1='Describe how to extend a strategy for one item to multiple items'
 +++

 We can now take on another test case: when there are multiple query parameters in the url string.